Cloudways vs WP Engine vs WPX Hosting: Features Comparison

 Winner: WPX Hosting

 Cloudways vs WP Engine vs WPX Hosting: Ease of Use

 The Control Panel is like the command center for your hosting account.
 It helps you handle different tasks.

 WPX has its custom Control Panel.
 It does many of the important things that a regular cPanel does.
 But WPX’s Control Panel is easier to use, move around, and look better.

 One big reason people like WPX’s custom Control Panel over the regular cPanel is that the default cPanel can slow down the servers.

 WP Engine also has a custom cPanel- User Portal.

 You can find it at https://my.wpengine.com/.
 With the User Portal, you can do lots of stuff in one place.
 You can manage websites, get login info for SFTP, work with databases, create sites, and see billing details.

-Plus, you can use it for CDN, Git push, Site Migration, and see stats about your website’s environment.
+Plus, you can use it for CDN, Git push, and Site Migration and see stats about your website’s environment.
 The User Portal is easy to use and neater than cPanel.
 But it has more cool features than cPanel.

-Cloudways come with renowned cPanel.
-This all-in-one interface empowers you to have complete command over your website, enabling management of domains, databases, files, and much more from a single location.
+Cloudways comes with a renowned cPanel.
+This all-in-one interface empowers you to have complete command over your website, enabling the management of domains, databases, files, and much more from a single location.